-Here are some terms of your values we expect from ourselves and our partners.
+Here are some terms of the values we expect from ourselves and our partners.

-- There could be less or more screens — this depends on customer wants and experiences before or after prototypes.
-If its drastic new functionality we can revise scope – but you will have to deliver this on a project basis.
+- There could be fewer or more screens — this depends on customer wants and experiences before or after prototypes.
+If it’s drastic new functionality we can revise the scope – but you will have to deliver this on a project basis.

 - You will help developers understand functionality and experience.
 You need to be available for this handoff during the project and answer any questions.

 - You will also review development completion and make sure that the experience you are suggesting is actually the right experience as intended.